Red tape: Economic growth

-Red tape and corruption
+Corruption

 The existence of regulations and authorizations provides a kind of monopoly power to the officials who must approve or inspect regulated activities.
 When regulations are not transparent, or an authorization can be obtained only from a specific office or individual (that is, there is no competition in the granting of these authorizations), bureaucrats have a great deal of power which may lead to corruption.

 Officials may even intentionally introduce new regulations and red tape in order to be able to extract more bribes by threatening to deny permits.
 Particularly in developing and transition economies, surveys indicate that a large proportion of an enterprise manager's time (especially for small enterprises) requires dealing with bureaucracies, and this time can be reduced through the payment of bribes.